 CoCo Ichi is famous for its curry and extensive topping choices, and now serves vegan-friendly vegetarian curry as well as soy meat menchi katsu cutlets, which are also entirely plant-based at all its restaurants.
-Similar to Mos, this casual dining chain is famous for its curry and extensive topping choices and has hundreds of locations in the country, so no matter where you are, you’re likely never too far from a CoCo Ichi.

 There will be a separate vegetarian (vegan) menu at CoCo Ichi when you visit, which includes the basic veggie (vegetarian) curry, along with recommended topping combinations, like mixed veggies (carrots, green beans, onions, and potatoes), spinach, eggplant, and the soy meat menchi katsu.
 Pictured above is a favorite of many: curry with mixed veggie topping and a menchi katsu (with 200g-serving of rice).

 You can also customize the spiciness, sweetness, and amount of rice for your curry.
 As this is a restaurant serving both vegan and meat, please note that there is a chance of cross-contamination in the kitchen.
 If you have food allergies or concerns please do not visit before confirming with the restaurants beforehand.